 St. Louis Cardinals vs. Milwaukee Brewers

-The St Louis Cardinals look to advance to the World Series with a win over the Milwaukee Brewers in game six of the NLCS Sunday.
-The Brewers are -125 favorites over the Cardinals with an over/under run total set at 8.5.
+The St Louis Cardinals hope to keep their own magic at home going when they host the Milwaukee Brewers in game four of the NLCS.
+The Cardinals are -130 favorites over the Brewers with an over/under run total set at 8.5.